tmaiaroto/li3_access/README.md

 This is the most complex adapter in this repository at this time.
 It's used for Role Based Access Control.
 You define a set of roles (or conditions) to match the request against, if the request matches your conditions the adapter then checks to see if the user is authenticated with the appropriate `\lithium\security\Auth` configurations to be granted access.

 It's difficult to explain (I hope that's clear enough) so lets look at an example configuration to try and achive some clarity:

     Access::config(
         'auth_rbac' => array(
             'adapter' => 'AuthRbac',
-            'message' => 'Access denied.',
-            'redirect' => 'Dashboards::index',
             'roles' => array(
                 array(
                     'requesters' => '*',